 A5 = £1.11

 So, if you write a job of 80 A5 letters, you’ll be earning £80 for that job.
 NB: this is meant to be supplemental income.
 One of our most prolific writers is retired and spends a lot of time writing and can make between £500 – 800 a month when things are flying, but this is not the rule!)

 Your invoices and payments look like this in the portal:

 How often can I write?

-During quieter months where the workload slows down, we’ll ensure we spread out the work as evenly as possible (instead of having one single writer taking all the jobs uploaded).
+During quieter months where the workload slows down, but the task limit also ensures the work is spread as evenly as possible (instead of having one single writer taking all the jobs uploaded).

 When we have more jobs than writer applications, we either recruit more writers, reach out to members specifically to ask them to fill jobs or fill the jobs in-house.
 Feel free to spread the word with your family and friends as well!

 We have two types of campaign: one-off campaigns and frequent campaigns.

-1. Frequent Campaign –> this is a campaign that is recurrent for the client and they’re on a subscription.
-Clients can order as and when they want and the text tends to stay the same.
+- Frequent Campaign –> this is a campaign that is recurrent for the client and they’re on a subscription.
+Meaning the client regularly uploads new recipients (as and when they want) and the text tends to stay the same.
 The only thing that changes is the name of the recipient (and the address, of course!).
 The turnaround time for this campaign is 1-2 days, which means writers have a batch of the stationery in stock already and must have the time to be able to pick up and turnaround a job.
 If you’re assigned to a frequent campaign and know you’ll be on holiday or unable to work on it for some time, just let us know so we can assign it to someone else during that time.